ArnaudDroitLab/RJMCMC/README.md

 RJMCMC : nucleosome positioning
 ==============================================================

-This package uses informative Multinomial-Dirichlet prior in a t-mixture with reversible jump estimation of nucleosome positions for genome-wide
+This package uses informative Multinomial-Dirichlet prior in a t-mixture with reversible jump estimation of nucleosome positions for genome-wide.

 ## Authors ##